fieldtrip/website/tutorial/mvpa_light.md

 MVPA-Light is a stand-alone Matlab toolbox for multivariate pattern analysis.
 FieldTrip provides a high-level interface to its functions so one does not need to directly interact with the toolbox.
 However, it needs to be installed and included in Matlab's search path.
-To this end, [follow the installation instructions](https://github.com/treder/MVPA-Light#installation-) on its Github page.
+To this end, [follow the installation instructions](https://github.com/treder/MVPA-Light#installation-) on its GitHub page.

 ## Procedure